Sneed-Group/sneedium/README.md

 ## Disclaimer

 "Insider's Look" builds are meant for people who are just testing core functionality by default, and aren't interested in changes!
-If you want changes, run it from source.
+If you want changes, compile it.